Niq1982/kuntalaisaloite/README.md

  	  `property.key = ENC(Okbz86n6+NnffnKmAPhedp8DIi51zSVZa1Jx88ZthVI=)`
  	  properties will be decrypted runtime when needed via EncryptablePropertiesConfigurer

-# DEVELOPMENT
+# Development

+* Create local database and flyway-user as told above.
+Encryptions are optional.

-* Start application with your IDE with fi.om.municipalityinitiative.StartJetty#main
+* Start application with IDE: fi.om.municipalityinitiative.StartJetty#main

 * When DB schema is changed,
 	* New sql-increments must be saved in `src/main/resources/db/migration`.
 If flyway information is set up correctly to app.properties, application will migrate itself on startup